mkaya68/laravel-acl/README.md

 - [ ] Create an example application to show how to use this package.
 - [ ] Create a general PHP package and just use a driver for Laravel.
 - [ ] Get 100% in code coverage.
-- [ ] Get 10 score in Scrunitizer.
+- [ ] Get 10 score in Scrutinizer.
 - [ ] Clean the code.

 # <a name="change-logs"></a>Change Logs